ayush7/joveo_assignment_3/Readme.md

 ## Notes

 - The scraping may not work for every website as I used crawl4ai which is open source but has limits when it comes to websites with good robot protection
-- The database creation takes some time as crawling, scraping and vectorization all happens at the same time
+- The database creation takes some time as crawling, scraping and vectorization all happens at the same time - Be patient, can take upto 20-30 minutes even for 400 links
-- Added latency in retrival due to cross encoder reranking - adding parellel processing can fix it significantly.
 - Context limiter has not been added so there can be some errors for larger websites.
 I have tried to limit it with rudimentary methods but it may still cause issues sometimes.

+## Optimizations
+-  Added metadata fields for easy filteration during retrival.
+Query classification agent was having adding additional time so removes it.
+-  Reranking - once retrivals are done contextual similarity between documents are found using a Cross Encoder and scored.
+Better encoders  can be tried to improve accuracy.
+- Every page is converted to Markdown for ease of passing to LLMs.
+Links are removed from all page contents to ensure better contextual understanding

+## Optimizations I could not do yet:
+- Prompt Classification
+- Multi Prompt retriver - To ensure variations of each prompt is passed in order to query the database.
+All the results are combined and then reranked.
+- Optimization with summarizations - For reducing time.
+Instead of full text, a summary of the text with only the basic version is used for retrival.
+Then the full text retrived from matches.
+Increase information density and gives better results.
+- Multi algo serach -> search with different strategies but combine scores to get best matches